Apple’s Mail Privacy Protection: a concrete threat to the future of Email Marketing or a restriction that can be curbed?

 More, let’s not forget that several email service providers not only make their customers promptly informed on how to track data but also provide tools (such as preference centers).
 These allow for disabling this tracking for their addresses.

-How will Mail Privacy Protection actually be implemented?
+How does Mail Privacy Protection really work?

 All the consequences of Privacy Protection on Email Marketing